robindespouys/event-fb-retriever/README.md

 curl --location --request POST 'http://localhost:4200/run-event-searcher' --header 'Content-Type: application/json' --data-raw '{ "login": "YOUR_ACCOUNT_EMAIL@domain.com", "passwd": "YOUR_PASSWORD", "keyword": "lgbt", "location": "paris", "next_days": 18}'
 ```

-N.b : For now searchable locations are paris and london.
+N.b : For now, searchable locations are paris and london.
 If you want to search on an other city you need to search manually on facebook an other location, take the base64 encoded url, decode it and retrieve the "filter_events_location" value.
 Then fill-up the CITY_CODES dictionary.
 If you enter a non-referenced city-name it will fall-back to paris city-code.

 - It can read the file 'inputs/list-of-groups.csv' and recursively extract the incoming events for this group.